-Our supporters fill a vital role in making Young Leicestershire a success.
+Our sponsors fill a vital role in making Young Leicestershire a success.
 They extend the range of functions that we can provide and they support our ventures in the community.

-We would like to say a big thank you, to all of our supporters and partners, for your hard work and help.
+We would like to say a big thank you, to all of our sponsors, for your hard work and help.
 We are truly grateful.

-Shoe Zone, David Wilson, Florence Turner Trust, Music in the Park, Garfield Weston, Wates Foundation, Bodens, John Lewis, J. Reginald Corah Foundation, Bosworth Festival, NEXT, Everards, Manheim Bruntingthorpe.
+Shoe Zone, Florence Turner Trust, Garfield Weston, Wates Foundation, John Lewis, J. Reginald Corah Foundation, Everards, Watling JCB, Hearth Foundation, AVMS Art, Children in Need

 Can you help?

-We are reliant on supporters and partners, to help us provide resources and support for our members – there are numerous ways you can do this.
+We are reliant on sponsors and partners, to help us provide resources and support for our members – there are numerous ways you can do this.